 *Ash is super common on this salt soap recipe.
 If ash drives you nuts, you can steam it off or follow this tutorial on how to remove ash from cold process soap!

-The blackjack salt soap recipe featured in this tutorial is a Modern Soapmaking original.
+The anise and mint salt soap recipe featured in this tutorial is a Modern Soapmaking original.
 It is palm-free & vegan friendly.
 It uses a 12% superfat (thanks to the high coconut oil needed for lather, we can give a little extra superfat bumping!) and a 33% lye solution strength.
 Feel free to adjust as necessary!